DaveMielke/NBP/b2g/doc/UserInterface/Overview/learning.rst

     As of the time that this is being written, we recommend that you use the |recommended web browser| browser.

-.. |user manual| replace:: User Manual (this document)
+.. |user manual| replace:: user manual (this document)
-.. |quickstart guide| replace:: Quickstart Guide
+.. |quickstart guide| replace:: quickstart guide
+.. |VoiceOver guide| replace:: VoiceOver guide
 .. |warranty and return| replace:: Limited Warranty and Return Policy

 The available documents are: